ALex-Svensson1/Research-Uppgift1/README.md

 *[git reset_link](https://gist.github.com/cutiko/0b1615c63504a940877541362cc51211)*

-### **Something more I've learned about Github and Markdown:**
+## **Something more I've learned about Github and Markdown:**

 **Markdown:** I've learned about how to use diffrent headers and how to change the text to italic and bold.
-I've also learned how to change the color of a text.
-<span style="color:yellow">Here is an example of a colored text.</span>

 Another thing I learned about markdown is how to make a table.

 |Here|is|an|example|of|a|table|
 |----|--|--|-------|--|-|-----|
 |I|find|this|school|course|very|interesting|
 |I|think|its|a|very|fun|subject|

 **Github:** I've learned how to change my default terminal from powershell to bash.
 I also learned how to add a picture/gif and how to add links in to projects.
+I also learned how you make a repository and invite people to work with you on it.

 *[Markdown_link](https://support.squarespace.com/hc/en-us/articles/206543587-Markdown-cheat-sheet)*

 *[Colored Text_link](https://stackoverflow.com/questions/35465557/how-to-apply-color-on-text-in-markdown)*